-- (a) Content of the Investigative Report.
+(a) Content of the Investigative Report.
 At the conclusion of the Investigation Phase, the Investigator(s) will prepare a Draft Investigative Report, which will include (i) a list of witnesses and documentation gathered, (ii) a summary the factual information presented during the Investigation Phase, and (iii) a separate section in which the Investigator(s) point out relevant consistencies or inconsistencies (if any) between different sources of information.
 The Investigative Report will not include a determination by the Investigator(s) as to whether a Party has violated the policy or what sanctions may be appropriate.
-These determinations will be made by the Determination Officials, as described below. - (b) Review by the Parties.
+These determinations will be made by the Determination Officials, as described below.
+The draft format of this Investigative Report is important and it reflects that the Investigator(s) may supplement or conduct additional information that may be incorporated.
+This policy shall be provided as an exhibit to the Investigative Report, which includes information regarding the submission and consideration of evidence during a disciplinary proceeding.

+(b) Review by the Parties.
 The Parties will have an opportunity to review the Draft Investigative Report and all evidence collected by the Investigator(s) and may submit written comments about the content of the Draft Investigative Report to the Investigator(s) within five (5) calendar days of the date they are notified that the Investigative Report is available for review.
 This review will take place at a location and in a manner determined by the Director of Equal Opportunity.
 The time to submit written comments can be extended for a brief period if the Director of Equal Opportunity concludes, in his, her or their sole discretion, that the additional time is warranted.
 Each Party may have such Party's advisor review the Investigative Report with them.
 Neither the Complainant nor the Respondent (or their advisors, including but not limited to family members and/or legal counsel) may copy, remove, photograph, print, image, videotape, record, or in any manner otherwise duplicate or remove the Draft Report or any of the information provided.
 A Party or an advisor who fails to abide by this policy may be subject to discipline and/or may be excluded from further participation in the process.
 The comments submitted by the Parties may not exceed ten (10) double spaced pages (12-point font and one inch margins) unless a higher page limit is otherwise determined to be necessary and appropriate in the sole discretion of the Director of Equal Opportunity.
 After reviewing the submissions, if any, from the Parties, the Investigator(s) may determine that either additional investigation is required or no further investigation is needed.
 If further investigation is conducted, the Investigator(s) will include any additional relevant information in the Investigative Report.
 Any submissions made by either Party pursuant to this section, as well as any other documentation deemed relevant by the Investigator(s), will be attached to the Investigative Report.
 The Director of Equal Opportunity will then submit the Investigative Report and attachments to the Determination Official(s) for review.